ovh/terraform-provider-ovh/website/docs/r/cloud_project_database.html.markdown

 * `engine` - (Required, Forces new resource) The database engine you want to deploy.
 To get a full list of available engine visit.
 [public documentation](https://docs.ovh.com/gb/en/publiccloud/databases).

-* `flavor` -  (Required) A valid OVH public cloud database flavor name in which the nodes will be started.
+* `flavor` -  (Required) A valid OVHcloud public cloud database flavor name in which the nodes will be started.
   Ex: "db1-7".
 Changing this value upgrade the nodes with the new flavor.
   You can find the list of flavor names: https://www.ovhcloud.com/fr/public-cloud/prices/